Readers Today, Leaders tomorrow

 Book II: Tyranny of the Shoulds

-During the second week of Wisdom Warrior Camp, the challenges Master Kong puts them through become more intense as the dark forces grow more ominous.
+During the second and third weeks of Wisdom Warrior Camp, the challenges become more intense as the dark forces grow more ominous.

 Zoe does everything she “should do” to please everyone in her life, except herself.
 But at Wisdom Warrior Camp every time she tries to be the best, she fails.
 Until she learns the true meaning of integrity and being true to herself.